November 13, 2025

 They find that PHUs with mask mandates have slower COVID case growth than PHUs without mask mandates…

-• Is there any reason to doubt that this is the causal effect of mask mandates?
+• Is there any reason to doubt that this correlation is the true causal effect of mask mandates?

 Confounding